INSY-3D/React-App/README.md

 VITE_MOCK_API=false
 ```

-**📌 Note:** If using HTTPS (recommended), you'll need to accept the self-signed certificate in your browser when first accessing the API.
+**📌 Note:** If using HTTPS (recommended), ensure you generated and trusted the dev SSL certs in the backend.
+Otherwise you will see `ERR_CERT_AUTHORITY_INVALID` until the CA is trusted.

 ### 🪜 Step 4 — Run Development Server